-The payable to subsidiaries at December 31, 2015 and 2014, are as follows:
+The payable to subsidiaries at December 31, 2016 and 2015 are as follows:

-In 2013, ACA's board of directors approved the economic terms by which BedRok Securities LLC, a broker dealer controlled by a board member, was authorized to purchase ACA-insured bonds on behalf of ACA.
+In 2013, ACA's board of directors approved the economic terms by which BedRok Securities LLC ("BedRok"), a broker dealer controlled by a board member, was authorized to purchase ACA-insured bonds on behalf of ACA.
 Such approved compensation earned by BedRok was in the range of spreads paid by ACA since its restructuring to non-affiliated brokers for similar transactions.
-In 2015, BedRok earned approximately \$146,000 in connection with two significant purchases of ACA-insured bonds in the amount of \$29.3 million from a Surplus Note Holder.
-The transaction and its terms were approved prior to execution by ACA's board of directors absent the related party member.
+In 2016, BedRok earned approximately \$35 thousand in connection with three significant purchases of ACA insured bonds in the amount of \$7.1 million.
+In 2015, BedRok earned approximately \$146 thousand in connection with two significant purchases of ACA-insured bonds in the amount of \$29.3 million from a Surplus Note Holder.
+In 2015, the transaction and its terms were approved prior to execution by ACA's board of directors absent the related party member.